Anna Maria Baldursdottir converts a penalty kick in the Red Storm's BIG EAST win.

-Stone enters the 2016 season with many impressive accolades, including 16 postseason tournament appearances and three NCAA Tournament berths (2009, 2013, 2015).
-In addition to his teams taking home a number of championships (1994 BIG EAST Tournament, 2002 ECAC Championship and 2015 BIG EAST Regular Season) , Stone has also earned a number of individual coaching accolades.
+Stone enters the 2018 season with many impressive accolades, including 17 postseason tournament appearances and three NCAA Tournament berths (2009, 2013, 2015).
+In addition to his teams taking home a number of championships (1994 BIG EAST Tournament, 2002 ECAC Championship and 2015 BIG EAST Regular Season), Stone has also earned a number of individual coaching accolades.
 He has twice been named the BIG EAST Coach of the Year (2006 and 2015) and has twice taken home NSCAA Northeast Region Coach of the Year honors (2009 and 2015).
 Stone is also a three-time winner of the St. John's Herbert Hess Coach of the Year award, winning in 1998, 2008 and 2016.

-A coach that values his team's classroom and character development, Stone's squads received 11-straight National Soccer Coaches Association of America (NSCAA) Team Academic Awards from 2003-2013 and made it 12 out of 13 in 2015.
+A coach that values his team's classroom and character development, Stone's squads received 13-straight National Soccer Coaches Association of America (NSCAA) Team Academic Awards from 2003-2013 and made it 14 out of 15 in 2017.

-He also boasts a player resume that includes 34 All-BIG EAST players and nine BIG EAST All-Rookie team members, including the 2002 Rookie of the Year Kaitlyn Schmidt, as well as the 2013 Newcomer of the Year Rachel Daly.
-Stone has also mentored eight BIG EAST All-Tournament honorees with Nicole Doran and Nicole Pasciolla in 2009, Sarah Ashmore and Hailey Hemmer in 2013, Georgia Kearney-Perry and Jen Gibbons in 2014 and Mikhaila Martinov and Allie Moar in 2015.
+He also boasts a player resume that includes 40 All-BIG EAST players and 10 BIG EAST All-Rookie team members, including the 2002 Rookie of the Year Kaitlyn Schmidt, as well as the 2013 Newcomer of the Year Rachel Daly.
+Stone has also mentored 10 BIG EAST All-Tournament honorees.
 He also coached the 1994 BIG EAST Tournament Most Valuable Player in Cristin Burtis.

-Over the past two seasons, Stone’s players have combined to earn five major BIG EAST awards, as Georgia Kearney-Perry and Diana Poulin went back to back as BIG EAST Defensive Player and Goalkeeper of the Year, respectively, and Rachel Daly took home BIG EAST Offensive Player of the Year honors.
+From 2014-16, Stone’s players combined to earn six major BIG EAST awards, as Diana Poulin earned three-straight Goalkeeper of the Year honors (2014-16), Georgia Kearney-Perry won back-to-back BIG EAST Defensive Player Year awards (2014-15) and Rachel Daly took home BIG EAST Offensive Player of the Year honors in 2015.
 Daly was also named the conference’s offensive player of the year in 2013 and became the first Red Storm player ever drafted by a major North American professional league when she was selected sixth overall by the Houston Dash in the 2016 National Women’s Soccer League College Draft.

 In addition to their All-BIG EAST accolades, Stone's players received a litany of other awards following the 2014 season.
 Kearney-Perry and Daly were named to the NSCAA/Continental Tire All-Northeast Region First Team, while Poulin and Emily Cubbage found a spot on the NSCAA/Continental Tire All-Northeast Region Second Team.
 Daly became the first player in program history to be named NSCAA Scholar All-America, earning a second team nod.
 Cubbage also found a spot on the NSCAA Scholar All-East Region Second Team.